tehamalab/gdal2tiles/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-GDAL2Tiles as library could always use more documentation, whether as part of the
+gdal2tiles could always use more documentation, whether as part of the
-official GDAL2Tiles as library docs, in docstrings, or even on the web in blog posts,
+official gdal2tiles docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback